uccser/cs-unplugged/csunplugged/static/js/reveal-speaker-notes-plugin/README.md

 - Replaced tall layout as default, and removed wide layout.
 - Customise speaker view layout and show controls help text.
 - Removed pacing timer as we don't use this feature.
 Timings cannot be suggested due to wide range of speakers (style, language, confidence, etc).
+- Scroll to top of notes when slide changes.

 ## Files related to plugin